 webcam, webcast, webinar, webmaster, webpage, website, the web, web address, web browser

-Members of the dominant or majority culture in the United States.
-While the term Caucasian is commonly used in place of white, neither a common ancestry related to the Caucasus Mountains region, nor an assumption that all whites are culturally or ethnically homogeneous should be assumed.
+While the term Caucasian is commonly used in place of white, neither a common ancestry related to the Caucasus Mountains region, nor an assumption that all white people are culturally or ethnically homogeneous should be assumed.

 Always hyphenate the term referring to student part-time employment.
 Capitalize only in reference to the Federal Work-Study program.